• 1-3 Days Delivery

 Wall ties can fail due to:

-Permagard offer a simple and highly effective solution, allowing you to replace wall ties in no time at all.
+Permagard offers a simple and highly effective solution, allowing you to replace wall ties in no time.
 We stock a wide range of remedial wall ties, including the rapid repair neoprene ties.

-For more information about this, and corroding wall ties in general, click to read our guide to replacing wall ties.
+For more information click to read our guide to replacing wall ties.

-Vibrations from traffic and any heavy building additions, such as extra floors or extensions, can sometimes result in bowing or bulging walls.
-This can also happen when there’s a lack of restraint between external walls and floor joists.
+Excess moisture, extra weight in the structure and imperfections in the building can sometimes result in bowing or bulging walls.
+This can also happen when there’s a lack of restraint between the floor joists and the external walls.

-Lateral restraints offer a non-destructive solution that restrains the whole brick outer structure to internal floor joints.
-One solution is to screw angle straps onto floor joists, but with lateral restraints, you can insert them from the property exterior while still creating the support needed.
+Lateral restraints offer a non-intrusive solution that restrains the whole brick outer structure to internal floor joints.
+Alternatives, like screwing angle straps onto floor joists, are much more intrusive.
+With lateral restraints, you can insert them from the property exterior while still creating the support needed.

 Permagard offers both individual lateral restraints as well as all-in-one kits, so you can conveniently purchase all the tools you need to get the job done.